rust-lang/rust/text/1522-conservative-impl-trait.md

-- Ergonomics: Trait objects already have the issue of explicitly needing to declare `Send`/`Sync`-ability, and not extending this problem to abstract return types is desireable.
+- Ergonomics: Trait objects already have the issue of explicitly needing to declare `Send`/`Sync`-ability, and not extending this problem to abstract return types is desirable.
 In practice, most uses of this feature would have to add explicit bounds for OIBITS if they wanted to be maximally usable.

 - Low real change, since the situation already somewhat exists on structs with private fields:
   - In both cases, a change to the private implementation might change whether a OIBIT is implemented or not.
-  - In both cases, the existence of OIBIT impls is not visible without doc tools
+  - In both cases, the existence of OIBIT impls is not visible without documentation tools
-  - In both cases, you can only assert the existence of OIBIT impls by adding explicit trait bounds either to the API or to the crate's testsuite.
+  - In both cases, you can only assert the existence of OIBIT impls by adding explicit trait bounds either to the API or to the crate's test suite.

 In fact, a large part of the point of OIBITs in the first place was to cut across abstraction barriers and provide information about a type without the